afotey/CSV-Charts/Action-and-filter-hooks.md

 Potentially this could be used to include some Javascript code that would run after a chart has finished rendering.
 This is great spot to add a watermark via an SVG file.

-The Javscript should have the Highcharts `chart` object available to it and can also access to the chart args for the current chart since you know the ID of the post.
+The Javascript should have the Highcharts `chart` object available to it and can also access to the chart args for the current chart since you know the ID of the post.

 - Arguments
 	- `$post_id`